Recommendations to help prepare your leadership for challenging news about current hard-market conditions

 Arrive to the first conversation prepared to tell stakeholders what the premiums and coverage will likely be, considering the still-firm market.
 In the most successful meetings, the risk manager transparently shares the process that led to their conclusions.

 Once you’ve initially established the challenging situation, you'll be able to highlight relative successes.
 Those may include getting an increase on the lower end of the company’s peer group, the ability to reduce the original number the insurer gave you, and more collaboration among risk, finance and legal departments.

 Bring best-in-class data and analytics

 It’s crucial to use data and analytics to build the narrative around your recommendations.
-With a renewal cycle this challenging, your opinion or the broker’s will likely not suffice.
+With a renewal cycle that remains challenging, despite rate moderations, your opinion or the broker’s will likely not suffice.
 You need numbers.

 Historically, risk managers haven’t used data and analytics to take a holistic view of the company’s risk profile in the annual renewal—but in this market, it’s critical.
 Using an analytics platform can help provide an in-depth look at securities class actions, your balance sheet and the probability of a claim hitting your Side A program, and help bring the data together in a way that strengthens your narrative.

 Look at these factors outside of your company’s specific circumstances:

 Alongside data about your “controllables”—your company and its risk mitigation tactics—stakeholders need to understand the “uncontrollables” as well: what’s happening in the macro market.
 For example, there’s a higher likelihood of D&O litigation within the first three years after a company’s IPO.
 If you’re affected by this macro issue, think through how to address it from your own risk mitigation standpoint.
 The goal is to create a narrative for the upcoming underwriting meeting that demonstrates that you recognize the risk and are taking proactive action.